algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 2. Signal Propagation Simulation:

    * Integrate a timing simulator to **visualize** the propagation of clock signals within the FPGA through an animation.
-   * These animation should be dictated by a SDF (standard delay file).
-Whose one used to discribe the itinerary to complete the program in Verilog.
+   * These animations should be dictated by an SDF (standard delay file).
+Which one is used to describe the itinerary to complete the program in Verilog.

 <br>